esandiperera/BridgeUP_Climate_Guardians_GitHub/Guides/GitHub_guide.md

     * Now, type **git remote -v** again.
 You should see two remotes: One called **origin** that points to your own repository, and one called **ankitha_repo** that points to mine.
     * If you make a mistake, type in **git remote set_url upstream \<url\>** to reset the URL.

 - [ ] 8.
 Add me as a collaborator to your repository — that way, I'll be able to see your work and integrate it into the main repository.
-Go to "Settings" in your repository, visit "Collaborators" and add my username (akannad.amnh@gmail.com) into the "Add collaborators" box.
+Go to "Settings" in your repository, visit "Collaborators" and add my username (ankithakannad) into the "Add collaborators" box.

 - [ ] 9.
 Let's edit and add our first file to the repository.
 I'm going to add a .txt file for you to fill out in the "about_me" folder on GitHub.
 First, you'll have to pull the changes from my updated repository (**ankitha_repo**) onto your computer.
     * In Terminal, type in **git pull ankitha_repo main**. **main** is the main branch of your repository.
 On GitHub, you can make new branches or copies of your repository to edit files without worrying about messing up your original repository.